About the course

 - The Politics and Government of China

-At the end of your first year you will sit a three-hour written examination in the core subject and submit a research design proposal as preparation for the MPhil thesis.
+At the end of your first year you will sit a written examination in the core subject, submit a research design proposal as preparation for the MPhil thesis, and successfully pass four research methods assessments.

 Graduate work in politics will prepare you for an academic career in the field, either in Oxford or elsewhere, but the DPIR also celebrates the substantial number of its graduates working in government, in diplomatic services, and in senior positions in the private sector.